CoralCoralCoralCoral/documentation/sprints/sprint_3/user_stories.md

 #### Acceptance criteria

-Is there a mechanism for the user to initialize a game?
+There a mechanism for the user to initialize a game.

 ### 11 (v1)